Super Rugby franchise areas: Japan (2016–2020)

+South Africa (1996–2020)

 South Africa operated its Super Rugby system in basically the same manner as in New Zealand, with each franchise linked with one or more unions in the country's domestic competition, the Currie Cup and the Vodacom Cup (its development competition).
 During the 1996 and 1997 Super 12 seasons, South Africa entered their 4 top finishers in the previous season's Currie Cup.
 The franchises were created for the 1998 season.